hkzlab/TK2000_Build_Notes/README.md

 ## Introduction
 This document collects my notes on the building of a TK2000 clone from [here](https://github.com/clemarfolly/Microdigital-TK2000).
 Note that I am building a Rev. 1 board.
+Thanks to [clemarfolly](https://github.com/clemarfolly) for all the work that made this possible!

 The BOM provided with the project is incomplete, sometimes not matching original boards and the clone also needed a few mods to work properly.
 Plus, I made some changes of my own to better match the Apple II+ schematics.